Azure/bicep-types-az/generated/reservations/microsoft.capacity/2022-03-01/types.md

 ### Properties
 * **aggregates**: [ReservationUtilizationAggregates](#reservationutilizationaggregates)[]: The array of aggregates of a reservation's utilization
 * **trend**: string (ReadOnly): The number of days trend for a reservation

+## ReservationSwapProperties
+### Properties
+* **swapDestination**: string: Reservation Resource Id that the original resource gets swapped to.
+Format of the resource Id is /providers/microsoft.capacity/reservationOrders/{reservationOrderId}/reservations/{reservationId}
+* **swapSource**: string: Resource Id of the Source Reservation that gets swapped.
+Format of the resource Id is /providers/microsoft.capacity/reservationOrders/{reservationOrderId}/reservations/{reservationId}

 ## ReservationUtilizationAggregates
 ### Properties